 Cinnamon is a common spice that has been used as a culinary seasoning and herbal medicine for centuries.
 Made out of the richly fragrant bark of many varieties of cinnamon trees, its spicy-sweet flavour makes it an extensively used ingredient in dishes, beverages and desserts.
 Although pregnant women can eat foods that have cinnamon as a flavouring ingredient, most doctors recommend against the use of its supplements during pregnancy.

-Is Cinnamon Safe during Pregnancy?
+Is Cinnamon Safe to Consume During Pregnancy?

 Health Benefits of Cinnamon for Pregnant Women

-Some of the health benefits include:
+Some of the health benefits of cinnamon include:

 1. It is a Natural Antioxidant

 Cinnamon is among the most valued herbs, as it is rich in antioxidants such as polyphenols (3,4,5).
 Antioxidants fight free radical damage to the body and promote good health.
 It also plays a role in fighting off infections caused by fungus, bacteria and parasites.

 Cinnamon bark contains active ingredients that can regulate blood sugar levels.
 When it is consumed in low amounts with food, it can control blood sugar levels in women who have gestational diabetes.
 However, its role in pre-diabetic and diabetic treatments needs further research.